For a long time, I planned to build a Christmas tree watering system as I always forget to water the Christmas tree on time.

 Dashboard

-The dashboard is an Ionic / React application that displays statistics and logs from the JsonBox log file.
-Please use the JsonBox Id configured in your Raspberry Pi Application, or for the demo, you can use mine: box_6f937824ca2f42a8a471
+The dashboard is an Ionic / React application that displays statistics and logs from the JsonBin.io log file.
+Please use the JsonBin ID configured in your Raspberry Pi Application.

 Post Navigation